Romantic luxury country hotel in the heart of the Cotswolds

 The Lords of the Manor remains a privately owned hotel and has been a "second home" to the Munir family since 1997.
 They have continued to invest substantially in the House and Gardens during this time, restoring it to the beautiful condition you find it in today.

-Dogs are accepted in ground floor bedrooms with a daily supplement of £30.00.
+Dogs are very welcome in ground floor bedrooms with a daily supplement of £30.00.
 These rooms have a door with access directly onto the grounds.

 Other UK hotels that may be of interest